RidwanAz/Darey.io_Devops_Project/Ansible_Automate_Project/project10.md

 You can go to each of the servers and check if wireshark has been installed by running which wireshark or wireshark --version

+### Side Study
+Learners should look into Ansible Modules to deepen knowledge of ansible playbooks.
+Ansible Modules are the building blocks of Ansible playbooks, and understanding them is fundamental to working effectively with Ansible.

 ## Real Life Scenarios Using Ansible
 In a DevOps scenario, you want to implement a CI/CD pipeline for your project.
 Ansible can play a crucial role in this process.
 You can use Ansible to automate the provisioning and configuration of testing and production environments.
 This ensures that your CI/CD pipeline is reliable and reproducible, allowing you to deliver software updates to your users with confidence.